sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 Before diving into queries, the first step is to create a table in PostgreSQL and upload the dataset.
 Use the following CREATE TABLE command to structure your database with appropriate column names and data types.

+### CREATE TABLE Query
+This query creates a new table named "walmart_sales" with specified columns and their data types.
+It defines the structure for storing Walmart sales data with appropriate constraints.
 ```SQL
 CREATE TABLE walmart_sales(
     invoice_id VARCHAR(15),             -- string with maximum length of 15 characters.